Bunch-of-cells/BrainFuck-Compiler/README.md

 # BrainFuck-Compiler
+You guys always wanted to code in brainfuck, right?
+Well, now you can!

 This is a BrainFuck Compiler written purely in Rust.
 It is a source-to-source compiler.
 It converts BrainFuck code to C code, and then finally machine code.